How do you usually travel to work? Is it by car, bus, or maybe you’re biking?

 The results showed that 69% (2/3) of them use a car or taxi to travel to work.
 On the other hand, 12 percent walk, 16% use public transportation, and 3$ rise a bicycle.

 According to data, women use more public transportation or walk than men.
 Also, they are less likely to ride a bike to work.
-Moreover, participants at the age of 16 to 29 walk or use public transportation more often than older ones.
+Moreover, participants age 16 to 29 walk or use public transportation more often than older ones.

 And, those between the age of 50 and 65 are less likely to ride a bike to work than others.
 Nonwhites from the survey walk or use public transportation more often than whites.

-On the other hand, walking reduced body mass index, overweight or obese status, high blood pressure, and diabetes.
+On the other hand, walking reduces body mass index, overweight or obese status, high blood pressure, and diabetes.

 It turned out that walking up to two miles doesn’t reduce BMI.
-However, waking or cycling the same distance is reducing the risk of high blood pressure.
+However, walking or cycling the same distance is reducing the risk of high blood pressure.